ImanovFuad/Python/Usage-examples.md

 If you don't specify an API version number, you'll be provided with the OWM object that represents the latest available OWM web API version.

+Advanced users might want to inject into the library a specific configuration: this can be done by injecting the Python path of your personal configuration module as a string into the library instantiation call like this:

+    >>> owm = OWM(API_key, '2.5', 'mypackage.mysubpackage.myconfigmodule')

+Be careful!
+You must provide a well-formatted configuration module for the library to work properly and your module must be in your PYTHONPATH.
+More on configuration modules formatting can be found [here](https://github.com/csparpa/pyowm/wiki/Object-model#wiki-the-configuration25-module).

 # OWM web API version 2.5 usage examples

 ### Setting a local cache provider